api-platform/docs/core/getting-started.md

 **You're done!**

 You now have a fully featured API exposing your entities.
-Run the Symfony app (`bin/console server:run`) and browse the API entrypoint at `http://localhost:8000/api`.
+Run the Symfony app with the [Symfony Local Web Server](https://symfony.com/doc/current/setup/symfony_server.html) (`symfony server:start`) and browse the API entrypoint at `https://localhost:8000/api`.

 Interact with the API using a REST client (we recommend [Postman](https://www.getpostman.com/)) or an Hydra-aware application (you should give [Hydra Console](https://github.com/lanthaler/HydraConsole) a try).
 Take